 Harmonized Coating Technologies

 Axalta’s Harmonized Coating Technologies™ provide light vehicle OEMs with coating formulations and application systems designed to increase productivity, save energy and reduce costs in vehicle manufacture.
-The traditional automotive OEM painting process requires three separate baking ovens to cure each layer of coating – primer, basecoat and topcoat – and bake ovens or flash zones to dry each layer.
+The traditional automotive OEM painting process requires three separate baking ovens to cure each layer of coating -- primer, basecoat and top coat -- and bake ovens or flash zones to dry each layer.
 Together these manufacturing phases can account for an estimated 70 percent of an automotive assembly plant’s energy consumption.

 The 3-Wet System uses a specially formulated water-based coating that enables successive coats to be applied on top of the prior coat while still wet, or that require only a minimal “flash” dry step between coats.
 This innovation allows the light vehicle manufacturers to replace larger baking ovens with smaller, lower-energy flash zones and can result in substantial savings in energy-related operating costs and reduced capital expenditures associated with the installation of baking ovens.
-An alternative high solid solventborne formulation is also available for use in facilities that operate older production systems or to achieve certain colours and effects.
+An alternative high solid solventborne formulation is also available for use in facilities that operate older production systems or to achieve certain colors and effects.
+Learn More

 2-Wet Monocoat System

 Axalta’s 2-Wet Monocoat System for light vehicle OEMs combines the paint performance of a clearcoat-over-basecoat system with the productivity of a monocoat process.
 The process begins with a layer of 2-Wet primer followed by a no-heat, ambient flash.
 The vehicle is then coated with the 2-Wet Monocoat coating followed by a bake cycle.
 Coating applications are reduced from three to two and the number of drying steps from two to one.
 By removing steps in the painting process, the 2-Wet Monocoat System is designed to increase productivity with reduced energy use and paint shop footprint.